ignasigarcia/ignasigarcia.github.com/_posts/2014-02-12-trustedreviews-performance-talk.markdown

 categories: performance
 ---

-Here you will find the slides of a talk that my colleague [Marcin Wawrzyniak](https://github.com/mailopl) and myself did about performance for the site [Trusted Reviews](http://www.trustedreviews.com).
+Here you will find the slides of a talk that my colleague [Marcin Wawrzyniak](https://github.com/mailopl) and myself did at [IPC Media](http://www.ipcmedia.com/) about performance for the site [Trusted Reviews](http://www.trustedreviews.com).

 Here you have some stats before the changes: